RichardM1337/blog/README.md

 # Blog
 This website handles the internals for my blog.

-This blog is hosted on (someurlIhaventsecuredyet).xyz.
+This blog is hosted on rich1337.netlify.app

 Thanks for reading.